UBC-MDS/textfeatureinfo/CONTRIBUTING.md

 ## Code of Conduct

 Please note that the `textfeatureinfo` project is released with a Code of Conduct.
 By contributing to this project you agree to abide by its terms.
+Failure to follow the Code of Conduct is actionable and the project team will respond in a way that is appropriate for the circumstance.